Thanks to a grant from the Boeckling Charitable Trust, we are pleased to

 How to participate:

-• Register online using the Library’s Beanstack website at: sanduskylib.beanstack.com or sign up at the Children’s Desk the next time you visit us.
+• Register online here or sign up at the Youth Service’s Desk the next time you visit us.

-• Select and check out books in the Children’s Department to share with your child.
+• Select and check out books in the Youth Service’s Department to share with your child.

-• Keep track of the books that you read to your child and log them either online or using the paper reading log that we provide.
+• Keep track of the books that you read to your child and log them using the paper reading log that we provide.
+Having your child mark books off on the reading log is a great early literacy activity.

 Frequently asked questions:

-1,000 books seems like a lot!
-How will my child read that many books before Kindergarten?
+1000 books seems like a lot!
+How will we read that many books before Kindergarten?

-Can I count the books that are read to my child during Storytime or other Library Programs towards their 1,000 Books?
+Can I count the books that are read to my child during Storytime or other Library Programs towards our 1000 Books?

 Yes!
 Any book that is read to your child by anyone can count as a book read for this program.
 We highly encourage you to attend our Storytimes where, besides being read to, you and your child will also have an opportunity to participate in other activities to promote early literacy skills.